SEmilioS/restaurant_online_order_app/README.md

 3. Make sure that the database path concurs with the one instated in the App.config of the Server app.
    By default, the app uses the local or default database of the machine.
 5. Open the server and client projects on your preferred IDE.
-6. Alternatively, use the Server.exe and Client.exe files contained in the Release folder.
+6. Alternatively, you can use the Server.exe and Client.exe files in the Release folder.

 ## Usage